CleanCut/UnrealEngineHelper/blender/ReadMe.md

 exporting to Unreal Engine 4.
 Just copy it and use it as a starting place for new meshes you want to create.

-- Units are in metric
+- Units are in metric in the scene panel in the Property Editor
-- Scale has been set to `0.01` to correspond to UE4's default unit of 1cm
+- Also in the scene panel, scale has been set to `0.01` to correspond to UE4's default unit of 1cm
 - Clip End in `Properties > View` has been set to 1km to compensate for the above scale change
 - Clipping End on the camera has been set to 1000